Close

 Not a lot of People Know This

-I am so grateful that video cameras and the internet were a long way from being deployed or invented and that any visual record of this is held only in the memories of a few of the shattered survivors.
+I am so grateful that video cameras and the internet were a long way from being deployed and that any visual record of this is held only in memories.

 Qualifications Read More